Latest post: PC Games of 1990.

 Amiga Mortal Kombat displays in 16-color 320x256 with an active drawspace of 304x224 (Mortal Kombat VGA is 256-color 320x200).

-The backdrop, sprite, and presentation graphics of Amiga Mortal Kombat have been cut down from the VGA and coinop versions.
-Audio-wise, I would say that the Amiga Paula rendition of Mortal Kombat is comparable to the Sound Blaster, AdLib and Roland renditions.
+The backdrop, sprite, and presentation graphics of Amiga Mortal Kombat were cut down from the VGA and coinop versions (the Amiga version was based on Sega Genesis MK), but the Amiga Paula rendition of Mortal Kombat is comparable to the Sound Blaster, AdLib and Roland renditions.

 Amiga Mortal Kombat was distributed on 2x 3.5" 880kB DD diskettes.
 It was not hard disk drive-installable.